trabdlkarim/dimov-mini-saas/README.md

 #### 3. Run the backend api

-All data is fetched from an external backend API.
-So, your need to run the backend before running the development server here.
+All the data are fetched from an external backend API.
+So, you need to run the backend before running the development server here.
 Make sure to properly set this env variable, otherwise the app won't work.

 ```yaml